I can offer you the space to unload, explore, fall apart, feel witnessed, and rebuild.

 Hello.
 My name is Feliza Guidero.

-I imagine you are most likely reading this because you are curious to see if a connection sparks somewhere in these words.
-I’ll share what I think is important to know about me and my work.
+I imagine you’re reading this because you’re curious to see if a connection sparks somewhere in these words and on these pages.
+I’ll share what I think is important for you to know about

-I can be of particular help to you if you are a young adult, a new parent, a woman navigating all the things, or a person of color.
+I am a licensed clinical psychologist in Washington State.
+I am trained to help people with a lot of different concerns.
+I can be of help if you are a young adult, a new parent, a woman managing all the things, or a person of color.
 Or perhaps all those at once.
-I can help if you are struggling with your partner, if life is unbearable because someone you love is no longer on this planet, if everything makes you anxious, if you are trying to pick up the pieces after experiencing trauma, if your relationship with food and your body is rough.
+I can also help if you are struggling with your partner, if life is unbearable because someone you love is no longer on this planet, if you are anxious, if you are trying to pick up the pieces after trauma, if your relationship with food and your body is rough.

 Whatever led you here today, if you found the spark, please reach out and we can talk about working together.

-• I was raised on Whidbey Island on a farm, playing in the dirt.
+I was raised on Whidbey Island on a farm, playing in the dirt.
 I enjoy growing anything and know how to walk a cow home after it escapes from the pasture.
 I have a deep love and respect for the planet.
 I believe connecting with nature and breathing fresh air can do a lot of good for our mental health.

-• I completed my doctorate in clinical psychology from the University of Denver Graduate School of Professional Psychology in 2008.
+I completed my doctorate in clinical psychology from the University of Denver Graduate School of Professional Psychology in 2008.
 I trained in community mental health, outpatient clinic, hospital, and university counseling settings.
 I have worked with people age 4 and up.

 From 2009 - 2023 I was employed with the counseling center at Seattle University, where I served as a staff psychologist, training director, and associate director.